leth4/Colorlink/README.md

 Unity 2020.3 or higher.

-// TODO: Try older versions

 ## Installation

-Add the package to your project via [UPM](https://docs.unity3d.com/Manual/upm-ui.html) using the Git URL `https://github.com/letharqic/Colorlink.git`.
-You can also clone the repository and point UPM to your local copy.
+Add the package to your project via the [Package Manager](https://docs.unity3d.com/Manual/upm-ui.html) using the Git URL `https://github.com/letharqic/Colorlink.git`.
+You can also clone the repository and point the Package Manager to your local copy.

 ## Usage

-// TODO: Add images

 ### Creating a palette